radiantlogic-v8/documentation-new/documentation/introduction/control-panel-overview.md

 1. Click **Save**.
 1. Log out of the Classic Control Panel to be returned to the login screen to view the custom message.

-An example of the custom message on the login page is shown below.
+An example of a custom message on the login page is shown below.

 ![Custom Message on Login Page](Media/Image3.26.jpg)

+An example of a custom message using the "Warning" icon on the login page is shown below.

 ![Custom Message on Login Page with Warning Label and Bold Font](Media/Image3.27.jpg)

+An example of a custom message using the "Popup" on the login page is shown below.

 ![Custom Message Popup Window](Media/Image3.28.jpg)